-Based on a research report from the University of Nevada, the average payback percentage from the slots featured at the mentioned casinos is 94.26%.
+Based on a research report from the University of Nevada and regular statistics from the Nevada Gaming Control Board, the average payback percentage from the slots featured at the mentioned casinos is 94.26%.
 The casinos are all located on the Boulder Strip which has proven to be home to the loosest slots in Las Vegas; those you are most likely to win from.
 You can learn more about this later in the article.

 Play the Loosest Slots Online!

 Slots are even looser online than in Las Vegas with a payback percentage of 96 – 99%.
 To try your luck, check out the below-listed and top-rated casinos!

 1. Green Valley Ranch

 Opened in 2001, Green Valley Ranch is one of the biggest casinos in Las Vegas.
 It features over 2,500 slot machines on a massive gaming floor of 143,891 square feet.